XRPLF/xrpl-dev-portal/content/concept-amendments.md

 * Cannot determine the validity of a ledger
 * Cannot submit or process transactions
-* Cannot participate in the consensus process
+* Do not participate in the consensus process
-* Cannot vote on future amendments
+* Do not vote on future amendments

+Becoming amendment blocked is a security feature, to protect backend applications from a server misinterpreting a ledger after new rules have applied.
+Rather than guessing, `rippled` reports that it does not know the state of the ledger because it does not know how the amendment works.

 The amendments that a `rippled` server is configured to vote for or against has no impact on whether the server becomes amendment blocked.
 A `rippled` server always follows the set of amendments enabled by the rest of the network, to the extent possible.
 A server only becomes amendment blocked if the enabled amendment is not included in the amendment definitions compiled into the server's source code -- in other words, if the amendment is newer than the server.